 Join us for a wheelchair accessible tour in Sicily

 Would you like to enjoy a barrier-free Sicily after reading this accessibility guide?
 Visit Mount Etna, stroll through the lovely streets of Cefalú, see the ancient valley full of mystical temples in Agrigento, and much more.
 Join us now to enjoy this gorgeous island to the fullest.
 Click on the button to check out our tours and get inspired.

-First up, in this Accessibility guide of Sicily is Taormina, a small gem on the island, located on a hill.
+First up, in this Accessibility guide of Sicily, is Taormina, a small gem on the island, located on a hill.
 From this place, you can marvel at both the sea and Mount Etna.
 Despite being a small town, it offers several places to admire.
 There is a Greek-Roman theater that is still used to perform shows in which old times are revived.
 This place also was an inspiration for many famous writers, artists, and musicians.
-Furthermore, in the center, you can discover the bell tower, the stone fountain of the Piazza Duomo, and the royal palaces that are still excellently maintained.
+Furthermore, in the center, you can discover the bell tower, the Piazza Duomo’s stone fountain, and the royal palaces that are still excellently maintained.